-Here’s a rundown with a trio of the most important Floyd Mayweather rookie cards, along with an investment outlook for the future.
+Here’s a rundown with a trio of the most important Floyd Mayweather rookie cards and an investment outlook for the future.

 Boxing cards are always difficult to collect, given they’re never released with any real regularity.

-Regardless, the early Mayweather options that make the list are sure to catch the eye.
+Regardless, the early Mayweather options that make a list are sure to catch the eye.

 1997 Floyd Mayweather Jr. Brown’s Boxing RC #51

 Mayweather’s earliest known card is found in 1997 Brown’s Boxing.